ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

 The web client container image can be built and pushed to the GitHub Container Registry using the ``makefile`` in the root directory of the repository.

-To do this, you will first have to create a GitHub Personal Access Token with the appropriate scopes.
-See `here <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic>`__ for more information.

-Next, add the following two variables to your local ``.env`` file (in the ``web_client/secrets`` directory):
+To do this, create a GitHub Personal Access Token with the appropriate scopes (See `here <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic>`__ for more information), and then  add the following two variables to your local ``.env`` file (in the ``web_client/secrets`` directory):

 .. code-block:: bash